 The M.Ed. program provides students with an opportunity to pursue advanced studies in education and to build a foundation of important critical scholarly skills appropriate for the work of developing scholars and researchers in the field of education.
-Students are afforded the opportunity to develop:

 Upon being admitted to the program, students chose one of three areas of concentrations in which to conduct their studies: